 Despite the fact that there are four different kinds of catzo, only two are generally eaten, the white and the brown.
 The white ones are the most popular and some people say the most tasty.

-Catching the beetles are just the first step.
+Catching the beetles is just the first step.
 They must be meticulously prepared.

 After spending some time in the flour, their wings and legs are removed.
 I have no idea if the bugs are alive at this point or not.
 Maybe they die by flour poisoning.
 These are the questions that even a good reporter can forget to ask in the heat of the moment.